-Resolution errors are easy to calculate, but difficult to generalize, because each natural or model data set has a unique distribution in space, elevation and time and therefore unique resolution errors that must be evaluated individually.
-In the current problem, we are trying to estimate a field quantity (erosion rate) over two spatial dimensions and time, so this is a three-dimensional estimation problem.
+Resolution errors are easy to calculate but difficult to generalize, because each natural or model data set has a unique distribution in space, elevation and time and therefore unique resolution errors that must be evaluated individually.
+In the current problem, we are trying to estimate a field quantity (erosion rate) over two spatial dimensions and time, so this is a 3D estimation problem.
 It is further complicated by the fact that time resolution is controlled entirely by the value of the thermochronometric ages, so we have no experimental control on time resolution, other than by application of different thermochronometers with different closure temperatures.
-Age variations with elevation increase the time range and are equivalent to having multiple thermochronometer samples with different closure temperatures in this regard, but we will can establish the general behaviour of the system and should detect any sort of systematic errors such as, for example, a common tendency towards false acceleration.

-550 not extensively investigate this aspect of the problem.
+Age variations with elevation increase the time range and are equivalent to having multiple thermochronometer samples with different closure temperatures in this regard, but we will not extensively investigate this aspect of the problem.
 Given the complexity of possible data characteristics (number, spatial distribution, elevation distribution, closure temperatures, a proper analysis of any specific erosion rate function requires tens to hundreds of experiments.
-However, by conducting models with a variety of data sets reflecting a range of data sparsity, we
+However, by conducting models with a variety of data sets reflecting a range of data sparsity, we can establish the general behaviour of the system and should detect any sort of systematic errors such as a common tendency towards false acceleration.